London 2012: Britain hails record Olympic gold tally

 Prime Minister David Cameron said: "This has really turned into a golden summer for Team GB and for the whole of the UK."

-Later he tweeted: "Victoria Pendleton's final race made us all proud...as did Chris Hoy and Laura Trott's spectacular Golds."'Stepping up'
+Later he tweeted: "Victoria Pendleton's final race made us all proud...as did Chris Hoy and Laura Trott's spectacular Golds."

 Sir Chris described his second gold of the London Games as "the perfect end to my Olympic career".